Change Management

 Yes.

 I manually added a dashboard and renamed it to match.
-Will Global Updates recognize it?
+Can Global Updates recognize it?

-No. Global Updates will only recognize dashboards, reports and sheets that were created through Control Center.
+No. Global Updates can only recognize dashboards, reports, and sheets that were created through Control Center.

 I deleted the dashboard.
-Will Global Updates add it back?
+Can Global Updates add it back?

 Yes.
-Unlike earlier Global Updates, you will see all projects created from the Blueprint.
+Unlike earlier Global Updates, you can see all projects created from the blueprint.

 Can I run the Global Update again?